reflex-dev/reflex-web/docs/getting-started/dashboard_tutorial.md

 As we can see above the `transform_data` event handler uses the `Counter` class from the `collections` module to count the number of users of each gender.
 We then create a list of dictionaries from this which we set to the state var `users_for_graph`.

-Finally we can see that whenever we add a new user through submitting the form, we call the `transform_data` event handler to update the `users_for_graph` state variable.
+Finally we can see that whenever we add a new user through submitting the form and running the `add_user` event handler, we call the `transform_data` event handler to update the `users_for_graph` state variable.

 ### Rendering the graph

 We use the `rx.recharts.bar_chart` component to render the graph.
 We pass through the state variable for our graphing data as `data=State.users_for_graph`.
-We alos pass in a `rx.recharts.bar` component which represents the bars on the graph.
+We also pass in a `rx.recharts.bar` component which represents the bars on the graph.
 The `rx.recharts.bar` component takes in the `data_key` prop which is the key in the data dictionary that represents the y value of the bar.
 The `stroke` and `fill` props are used to set the color of the bars.

 The `rx.recharts.bar_chart` component also takes in `rx.recharts.x_axis` and `rx.recharts.y_axis` components which represent the x and y axes of the graph.
 The `data_key` prop of the `rx.recharts.x_axis` component is set to the key in the data dictionary that represents the x value of the bar.
 Finally we add `width` and `height` props to set the size of the graph.